seyifash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13- This is a script that prints a number with two decimal places, followed by a new line 14- This is a  script that converts a number from base 10 to base 16 15- This is ascript that encodes and decodes text using the rot13 encryption
+13- This is a script that prints a number with two decimal places, followed by a new line 14- This is a  script that converts a number from base 10 to base 16 15- This is ascript that encodes and decodes text using the rot13 encryption 16- This is a script that prints every other line from the input, starting with the first line